yx-lu/yx-lu.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate in school of Electronics Engineering and Computer Science in Peking University (2018-).

-I am currently advised by Prof. Yuqing Kong and my research interests are Information elicitation, blockchain and cryptography.
+I am a first-year PhD student at the School of Computer Science in Peking University (2022-).
+I am advised by [Prof. Yuqing Kong ](https://cfcs.pku.edu.cn/yuqkong/) and my research interests are information elicitation, blockchain and cryptography.

 ## News